UCSB-PSTAT/pstat115-container-image/README.md

-# Container image source for <course>
+# Container image source for PSTAT-115
-This image can be obtained from dockerhub: `ucsb/pstat215:latest`
+This image can be obtained from dockerhub: `ucsb/pstat115:latest`